Noginsk: History

+On 5 June 2018, Noginsk became the administrative centre of a new municipality, Bogorodsky District, established within the abolished Noginsky District.

 Administrative and municipal status

-Within the framework of administrative divisions, Noginsk serves as the administrative center of Noginsky District.
-As an administrative division, it is, together with five rural localities, incorporated within Noginsky District as the City of Noginsk.
+Within the framework of administrative divisions, Noginsk serves as the administrative center of Bogorodsky District.
+As an administrative division, it is, together with five rural localities, incorporated within Bogorodsky District as the City of Noginsk.
 As a municipal division, the City of Noginsk is incorporated within Noginsky Municipal District as Noginsk Urban Settlement.

 Economy

 The city's industrial production is concentrated on ceramics (two major holdings), food (Biserovo fisheries and a fish factory in Noginsk), beverage (one of Russia's biggest beverage producers is located near Noginsk), and construction materials.

 Transportation

 Noginsk is a transport hub, being the intersection of the Nizhny Novgorod Highway, M7 (E22), and the Moscow Minor Ring road.

-Rapid transit development plans include possible construction of a direct high-speed railway line connecting Noginsk to the prospective Serp i Molot railway/metro terminal or Shosse Entuziastov metro station.
-Public transportation system consists of buses and trams.
+Rapid transit development plans include a possible construction of a direct high-speed railway line connecting Noginsk to the prospective Serp i Molot railway/metro terminal or Shosse Entuziastov metro station.
+The public transportation system consists of buses and trams.
 Noginsk's current commuters' travel to and from Moscow on the M7 Moscow-Nizhny-Novgorod Highway.
 There is also an indirect railway line going through Fryazevo—the line running the first 16 km southward, whereas Moscow lies due west of Noginsk.
 It was built in the late 19th century for the purposes of the textile industry and is still in use.